aws-samples/aws-iot-enhanced-custom-authorizer-demo/README.md

 ## Configure your custom authorizer with AWS IoT

-1. First, we will register the Lambda function created above as an authorizer with AWS IoT Core:
+1. We will register the Lambda function created above as an authorizer with AWS IoT Core:

 ```bash
 aws iot create-authorizer \